soz-live/soz-live.github.io/about.md

 ## Introduction

 **SOZ-LIVE** is a collection of over 2600 Lisp routines, that enables the creation of complex CAD entities, from a series of inputs of simpler objects.
-It builds upon basic types such numbers and vectors to Lines, Plane entities to enable the modelling of complex Parts and Assemblies.
+It builds upon basic types such numbers and vectors to entities such as Lines and Planes to enable the modelling of complex Parts and Assemblies.

 ## SOZ